MicrosoftDocs/power-pages-docs/power-pages-docs/admin/capacity-management.md

 For Pay as you go model, list of sites is shown.
 Usage tracking for these sites is available directly from the Azure portal.

-For more information on how to track the usage of sites in pay as you go model, see  [View usage and billing information](/power-platform/admin/pay-as-you-go-usage-costs)
+For more information on how to track the usage of sites in pay as you go model, see  [View usage and billing information](/power-platform/admin/pay-as-you-go-usage-costs).

-For more information on the website consumption reports, visit <https://learn.microsoft.com/power-pages/admin/website-consumption-reports>
+For more information on the website consumption reports, see [Website capacity consumption reports](website-consumption-reports.md).

-For more information on Power Pages licensing, visit <https://learn.microsoft.com/power-platform/admin/powerapps-flow-licensing-faq#power-pages>
+For more information on Power Pages licensing, see [Power Pages licensing FAQs](/power-platform/admin/powerapps-flow-licensing-faq#power-pages).